Find Calm, Clarity and Confidence for your Designated Safeguarding Leads and Early Years Staff with

 In the world of safeguarding and early years education, supervision isn’t just beneficial—it’s essential.
 For Designated Safeguarding Leads (DSLs) and EYFS professionals, the emotional demands of supporting vulnerable children and families can be intense and complex.
 High-quality, reflective professional supervision provides a safe, structured space to process difficult cases, explore ethical dilemmas, and prevent burnout—while enhancing decision-making and emotional resilience.

 Nick’s trauma-informed, strengths-based approach to supervision is designed specifically for those working in safeguarding and early years settings.
 With over 20 years’ leadership experience and a deep understanding of the pressures facing DSLs and EYFS practitioners, he offers practical, compassionate support that prioritises your wellbeing and professional growth.
-Regular supervision is now considered best practice—and in many cases, a statutory requirement—for those in safeguarding roles.
+Regular supervision is now considered best practice.
 Let’s work together to protect your emotional health, strengthen your professional confidence, and help you continue making a meaningful impact—safely and sustainably.

 Don’t wait until you’re overwhelmed to seek support.
 Regular supervision is not only recommended in the DfE’s guidance for safeguarding and early years, but also clearly reinforced in Keeping Children Safe in Education, which highlights the need for staff—especially DSLs—to access ongoing support and reflective practice.
 Investing in supervision protects both your wellbeing and the children you care for.